Jim Brogan (Gaelic footballer)

 Jim Brogan is an Irish former Gaelic footballer who played for the Dublin county team.
 Brogan won an All-Ireland SFC medal with Dublin in 1977 in a game in which he made an appearance as a substitute.
 Dublin beat Armagh in the final by 5–12 to 3–6.
-The following year Jim won an NFL title with Dublin in 1978.
-Jim won an All-Ireland Minor Football Championship with Dublin in 1956 on the same team as Dublin footballing legend Lar Foley.
-Jim is the uncle of former Dublin senior panelists Alan, Bernard Jnr and Paul and the brother of former senior footballer Bernard Snr.
+The following year he won an NFL title with Dublin in 1978.
+Brogan won an All-Ireland Minor Football Championship with Dublin in 1956 on the same team as Dublin footballing legend Lar Foley.
+Brogan is the uncle of former Dublin senior panelists Alan, Bernard Jnr and Paul and the brother of former senior footballer Bernard Snr.

 Brogan was also a selector with the Dublin team who won the All-Ireland SFC title in 1995, being part of the management team made up of Pat O Neill and Fran Ryder all of whom have played for Dublin in the 1970s.
 Ahead of the 2009 season, he joined up as a selector with the Dublin under-21 football team, alongside co-selectors Shane O'Hanlon and Declan Darcy and manager Jim Gavin.